 The University’s award winning community project Junkbusters needs your help.

-From Friday, 2nd June and then selected Mondays and Fridays into July we’re looking for staff to collect unwanted items from within the Selly Oak area.
-All those willing volunteers will be provided with a free lunch and in return asked to bring along an abundance of energy and a pair of comfy shoes!
+From Monday 27th May and then every Monday and Friday until 5th July, we’re looking for staff to collect unwanted items from within the Selly Oak area.
+All those willing volunteers are asked to bring along an abundance of energy and a pair of comfy shoes!

-This year we are launching a new aspect to Junkbusters, introducing pop up stations where people can bring their unwanted items to specific locations.
-A series of dates across Monday will be used for doorstep collections, with the Friday dates switching to operation of the pop-up stations.
-The Monday’s would operate 12 – 2, with the Pop-up Stations operating 11.00 – 3.00
+Recently we have introduced "pop up" stations where people can bring their unwanted items to a specific location.
+A series of dates on Mondays will be used for doorstep collections, with the Friday dates switching to operation of the pop-up stations.

-Junkbusters is a joint initiative between Environmental Services and The Guild of Students that collects donations from students, staff & residents, and more recently, residents living in Bournbrook and Selly Oak.
+Junkbusters is a joint initiative between Environmental Services and The Guild of Students that collects donations from students, staff & residents, including residents living in Bournbrook and Selly Oak.
 All items that are donated are then resold by The British Heart Foundation (BHF).

-With students moving out of rented accommodation in these areas in the coming weeks, an increase in the amount of unwanted items will become available, making it the perfect time to rev up the milk float and start collecting those items.
+With students moving out of rented accommodation in these areas during the summer period, they'll be clearing out their unwanted items, making it the perfect time to rev up the milk float.

 Your time really makes a difference locally